ELF Programs – With Symbol Tables

 1. The export package.

-3. A linker script used by the Makefile.
+3. A linker script to use in the Makefile.

-The example Makefile discussed below assumes the use of a GNU toolchain.
+The example Makefile shown below assumes the use of a GNU toolchain.
 Note that non-GNU toolchains would likely require a significantly different Makefile and linker script.

 Hello Example